lgmgeo/liftoverSV/README.md

 	  As the format (Number, String) is not known, "Number=." and "Type=String" values are used by default:</br>
 	  e.g. `##FORMAT=<ID=XXX,Number=.,Type=String,Description="XXX">`</br>
 	  e.g. `##INFO=<ID=YYY,Number=.,Type=String,Description="YYY">`

+* Do not lift over "ID"</br>
+	In some VCF files, the ID field is formatted with a combination of chromosome and position (human-readable ID): e.g. `chr22:16848506:DG`</br>
+	Since the ID values are essential to track SV across the different genome build versions, no lift is done on these IDs.

 ## Requirements
 ### a) The UCSC Liftover tool (required)